-At the 100-year-anniversary of the sinking of the RMS Titanic, it’s important to remember its significance: occurring in 1912, it represents one of the biggest boat disasters in our history.
+Over 100 years after the sinking of the RMS Titanic, we're all familiar with the significance of this event.
+The sinking in 1912 represents one of the biggest maritime disasters in our history.
 Even back then, the Titanic became instant news and has since been the subject of much fascination.
-The grandeur of the boat, the idea that it was “unsinkable,” and the pure scale of the disaster has captured the imagination and hearts of people ever since.
+The grandeur of the boat, the idea that it was “unsinkable,” and the pure scale of the disaster have captured the hearts and minds of people ever since.

-Yet, the Titanic disaster also represents a very concrete and extreme demonstration of how social class (wealth and status) impacts health.
-The richer you were, the more likely you were to survive.
-Although we’d like to believe that this is the relic of days gone by, unfortunately, the same is true today: wealth is still the greatest predictor of life expectancy.
+Yet the Titanic disaster also represents a very concrete and extreme demonstration of how social class (wealth and status) impacts health.
+That is, the richer you were, the more likely you were to survive.
+Although we’d like to believe that this is the relic of days gone by, this is unfortunately not the case.
+Wealth is still the greatest predictor of life expectancy.

-Only 33% of Titanic’s passengers survived.
-Yet, 63% of first class passengers survived, 43% of second class, and just 25% of third class.
-Put another way, passengers travelling in first class were 40% more likely to survive and passengers in second class were 16% more likely to survive than those travellers travelling in first class.
+Only 37% of Titanic’s passengers survived.
+Yet 63% of first class passengers survived, 42% of second class, and just 24% of third class.
+Put another way, passengers traveling in first class were 40% more likely to survive and passengers in second class were 16% more likely to survive than those traveling in first class.

 Why were first class passengers more likely to survive than second or third class passengers?

 Many factors contributed to first class passengers having a better chance of getting off the Titanic alive, but by far the greatest was the physical structure of the ship itself.
-Titanic had 11 decks, eight of which were used by passengers.
-The top deck had all of the boat’s first class amenities, such as a promenade, restaurants, a gymnasium, squash court, swimming pool, cafe, and reading room.
-Importantly, this top deck also held all of the ship’s lifeboats.
-The next level down were the first class passenger cabins.
-As the deck levels descended, so did the class of the passengers, with most third class passengers and crew occupying a deck 5 levels lower than the first class passengers.
+The Titanic had 11 decks, eight of which were used by passengers.
+The top deck had all of the boat’s first class amenities, such as a promenade, restaurants, a gymnasium, a squash court, a swimming pool, a cafe, and a reading room.
+Most importantly, this top deck also held all of the ship’s lifeboats.
+The next level down was the first class passenger cabins.
+As the deck levels descended, so did the class of the passengers, with most third class passengers and crew occupying a deck five levels lower than the first class passengers.
 Passengers from lower classes were not allowed on to certain parts of the ship, including the top deck where the lifeboats were.

 Case in Point

-To illustrate how class can impact the neighborhoods in which people live, I chose two suburbs near Boston that are adjacent to each other and looked up some facts about each.
+To illustrate how class can impact the neighborhoods in which people live, take a look at two suburbs near Boston (that are adjacent to each other), one significantly richer than the other.

 Newton is about 25 percent bigger than Waltham, both in terms of population and land mass.
-Yet, Newton has 250% more grocery stores as Waltham (5 versus 2), and boasts 2 Whole Foods Markets, whereas Waltham has none.
+Yet Newton has 250% more grocery stores as Waltham (5 versus 2), and boasts two Whole Foods Markets, whereas Waltham has none.
 Waltham, on the other hand, has almost twice as many national fast food chains as Newton: Newton has 2.4 fast food chains per 50,000 people whereas Waltham has almost 6 fast food chains per 50,000 people.
-Note: this chart only looked at three of the major US fast food chains.
+Note that this chart only looked at three of the major US fast food chains.

 Access to healthy food is just an example.
 The same analysis could be done for multiple factors that impact health, such as the availability of open green spaces to walk or bike in, safer streets, or the availability of alcohol.